30 Questions Teachers Could Ask At Their Next Job Interview

 5. What is the attendance/sick day/snow day policy for teachers?

-11. How strong is the school/district IT department?
-Are they well-staffed and sufficiently-funded?
+12. How strong is the school/district IT department?
+Are they well-staffed and sufficiently funded?
 What about the district internet filter—is that designed to support student learning?

 Pedagogical Interview Questions For Teachers

-17. How is technology used to support students?
-Personalize learning?
+18. How is technology used to support students and their families?
+How is it used to personalize learning?

-27. How do curriculum, curriulum maps, pacing guides, units, lessons, and any district/state level assessments work together?
-Are each flexible enough to do so?
+30. How do curriculum, curriculum maps, pacing guides, units, lessons, and any district/state level assessments work together?
+Is each flexible enough to do so?

 Bonus: In this position, would I teach content or teach thought?